XpiritBV/ContainerWorkshop-Docs/Lab11-IstioRetry-CircuitBreaker.md

 All done 20 calls (plus 0 warmup) 12.667 ms avg, 271.7 qps

 ```
 In the output generated by Fortio, you should see that around 15% of the calls to the Service 'buggygreen' are failing.
-This is because the 'buggy' Pod is configured to return a Server Error (HTTP Status code 503) for 25% of all incoming requests.
-Istio is evenly balancing the load across the 'blue' and 'buggy' Pods.
+This is because the 'buggy' pod is configured to return a Server Error (HTTP Status code 503) for 25% of all incoming requests.
+Istio is evenly balancing the load across the 'blue' and 'buggy' pods.
 Therefore, around half of 25% (= 12.5%) of all calls to the Service will fail.
 In real life, this can be compared with the deployment of a bug inside a new software version which causes intermittent failures.

 If you cannot fix the software itself, Istio can help you mitigate such issues, by automatically retrying HTTP calls upon failures for you.
 Let's see how that works.